Azure/Azure-Functions/readme.md

 If you have questions about Azure Functions, we encourage you to reach out to the community and Azure Functions dev team for help.

- - For all questions and technical help, [our MSDN forums](https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=AzureFunctions) are an easy place to have a conversation with our engineering team.
+ - For all questions and technical help, [our Microsoft Q&A](https://docs.microsoft.com/en-us/answers/topics/azure-functions.html) is an easy place to have a conversation with our engineering team.
  - For questions which fit the Stack Overflow format ("*how* does this work?"), we monitor the [azure-functions](http://stackoverflow.com/questions/tagged/azure-functions) tag.
  - You can also tweet/follow [@AzureFunctions](https://twitter.com/azurefunctions).